dirigiblelabs/curriculum-2017/DayanaKaramiteva/Data_structure.md

 4. Select a template type.

-5. Click Add button and type all the necessary properties
+5. Click Add button and type all the necessary properties.

 6. Fill all the information and click *OK* to save it.